pomettini/Slides/slides/from-web-to-game-developer/from-web-to-game-developer.md

 # C: The Scene view

 - The **Scene** view is your interactive view into the world you are creating
+- **Scenes** are where you work with content in Unity, they are assets that contain all or part of a game or application
 - You can use the **Scene** view to select and position scenery, characters, Cameras, lights, and all other types of **GameObjects**
 - Selecting, manipulating, and modifying **GameObjects** in the **Scene** view are some of the first skills you must learn to begin working in Unity